- Senior Research Fellow

 Hester Peirce is a senior research fellow at the Mercatus Center at George Mason University.
 Her primary research interests relate to the regulation of the financial markets.

+She currently serves on the Investor Advisory Committee, which advises the Securities and Exchange Commission.
 Peirce’s work has been published in such outlets as the Hill and American Banker, and she is a regular contributor to Real Clear Markets.
 She is the editor of, and a contributor to, the book Dodd-Frank: What It Does and Why It’s Flawed, published by Mercatus in 2012.

 Hester Peirce earned her BA in economics from Case Western Reserve University and her JD from Yale Law School.